markusunger/200_OK_admin/case-study.md

 ## Introduction

 When developing web applications, there are a number of options for handling the backend portion, ranging from creating a custom application to using a service like Google Firebase.
-For small projects it can require a significant amount of work to either write or setup such a backend. _200 OK_ was developed as a no setup, drop-in RESTful API backend for those small projects, e.g. learning prototypes or hackathon proof-of-concepts.
-With its functionality, _200 OK_ can also serve as a temporary mock API or a debugging tool, serving many standard CRUD-based use cases.
+For many small projects this means a significant amount of work to either write or setup such a backend. _200 OK_ was developed as a no setup, drop-in RESTful API backend for applications with that scope, e.g. learning prototypes or hackathon proof-of-concepts.
+With its functionality, _200 OK_ can also serve as a temporary mock API or a debugging tool.

 ## Abstract

 _200 OK_ is a no-configuration backend service that provisions ephemeral RESTful APIs.
 Following the REST architecture style, each API adheres to a resource-based model of storing and delivering data.
 In addition to that, each API can be augmented to mock responses, while also providing real-time inspection of the request/response cycle.

 The four traditional REST operations for data retrieval, creation, updating and deletion (`GET`, `POST`, `PUT`, `DELETE`) are supported together with up to four levels of nesting for resources.
 Each API handles all valid JSON payloads, supports CORS and is therefore easy to integrate in different kinds of projects.
-The RESTful mode works without a need for configuration or custom settings and all additional functionality is optional and can be done in a modern web interface.
+The RESTful mode works without a need for configuration or custom settings and all additional functionality is optional and can be configured in a modern web interface.

 ![short video/GIF of the administration interface of 200 OK in action]